AdobeDocs/commerce-events/src/pages/events/commands.md

 The command supports observer events by default.
 You must perform additional steps to subscribe to a plugin event:

-1. Run the `bin/magento events:subscribe` command with the `--force` option. to force the subscription.
+1. Run the `bin/magento events:subscribe --fields <event_code> --force` command to force the subscription.

 1. Run the `bin/magento events:generate:module` command to generate or regenerate the `AdobeCommerceEvents` module.